 But before you make any decisions, read on to learn more about balance transfer credit cards.

-A balance transfer card is a credit card with a low interest rate.
+A balance transfer is when you move your debt from one account to another.
 While it may seem counterintuitive to transfer your debt from one credit card to another, it’s a convenient way to obtain a lower interest rate and hopefully pay off your balance faster.

-Yet, while a balance transfer can allow some people to pay off their debt, it may not work for everyone.
+A balance transfer can allow some people to pay off their debt, but keep in mind that this may not work for everyone.
 Most of the time, when you initiate a balance transfer, you’ll get an introductory low interest rate.
-After a set amount of time, however, that interest rate goes back to the usual rate (which is on average 19.24% according to WalletHub).
+After a set amount of time, however, that interest rate goes back to the usual rate (the national average was 16.20% as of September 2021).
 So, if you’re the type who can’t pay off your debt within a timeframe, then a balance transfer card may not be for you.

-Before you run out and apply for a balance transfer card, be sure to take the following into consideration:
+Before you run out and apply for a balance transfer card, or search for card offers, consider these personal finance items:

 In order to receive approval for a balance transfer credit card, you typically must have a good to excellent credit score.
-According to Magnify Money, you should have at least a “good” credit score, which is a score between 670 and 739.
+According to Experian you should aim for a credit score that is 670 or higher.
 Check out these ways to improve your credit score.